githubtraining/write-a-ll-course/responses/11_feedback.md

 ### :keyboard: Activity: Write feedback into the feedback response for the learner to let them know they've done it right

-1. Edit the files in this pull request with feedback about the success of their behavior.
+1. Edit the [feedback file, `responses/01_first-feedback.md`, in this pull request]({{ url }}) with feedback about the success of their behavior.
-1. Because you are editing multiple files, it will be difficult for me to see that you have modified them both.
+2. Because you are editing multiple files, it will be difficult for me to see that you have modified them both.
 To let me  know you're done, comment in this pull request.

 <h3 align="center">I'll respond below when you let me know you're ready by commenting in this pull request.</h3>